citp/privacy-policy-historical/r/rs/rsb/rsbuddy.com.md

-> *The following text is extracted and transformed from the rsbuddy.com privacy policy that was archived on 2014-02-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140213042257id_/https%3A//rsbuddy.com/orion/docs/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rsbuddy.com privacy policy that was archived on 2014-08-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140821180729id_/https%3A//rsbuddy.com/osbuddy/docs/privacy.php) for the most accurate reproduction.*

-# Privacy Policy - Orion - RSBuddy
+# Privacy Policy - RSBuddy

 ## Introduction